wclark3/heroku-buildpack-octave-cedar14/README.md

-heroku-buildpack-octave-dynare-cedar14
+heroku-buildpack-octave-cedar14
 ======================================

-Heroku buildpack for [Octave](https://www.gnu.org/software/octave/) and [Dynare](http://www.dynare.org/) that works on the new [Cedar 14](https://devcenter.heroku.com/articles/cedar) stack.
+Heroku buildpack for [Octave](https://www.gnu.org/software/octave/) that works on the new [Cedar 14](https://devcenter.heroku.com/articles/cedar) stack.

+Note: the buildpack also installs the [GNU Compiler Collection](https://gcc.gnu.org/) because the default version that comes on a Heroku dyno does not include a Fortran compiler (which Octave requires).

 ## How to use
 This buildpack can be used in conjunction with other supported language stacks on Heroku by using the [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) buildpack.